Fertilizing Aquarium Plants: A Beginner's Guide

 - Colombo Flora Grow Carbo - carbon + nutrients in one

-Note: Liquid CO2 is not a substitute for CO2 injection, but a useful addition for low-tech setups.
+Note: Liquid CO2 is not a substitute for CO2 injection, but a useful supplement for low-tech setups.

 Root Fertilization

-- Seachem Flourish Tabs - proven root fertilization tablets, press into the substrate every 3-6 months
+- Seachem Flourish Tabs - proven root fertilizer tablets, press into the substrate every 3-6 months

 - Colombo Flora NutriCaps - nutrient capsules for the substrate

-- Colombo Flora Base Pro - nutrient-rich substrate layer when setting up
+- Colombo Flora Base Pro - nutrient-rich substrate layer for setup

 Recognizing Deficiency Symptoms